 As with any problem in a presentation, it should be followed by a solution.
 Describe your product or service and include how your target audience will benefit from it.

 Investors will be quite interested in this slide, so make it easy to read if you’re just emailing your deck.
-You can edit this as much as possible and even have different versions to discuss with people for feedback before deciding on the final version for your investment proposal.
+You can edit this as much as possible and even have different versions to discuss with people for feedback before deciding on the final version for your startup investment proposal.

 4. Show market research